3 Bedroom Home in Harrisburg - $416,000

-This Norman plan is an end unit with 3 bedrooms, 2.5 baths, and more than 1,950 square feet.
-The open main floor includes the family room, dining area, and kitchen with white cabinets, granite counters, a tile backsplash, and stainless appliances.
-Enhanced Vinyl Plank flooring runs throughout the main level.
-The second floor features the primary bedroom, two additional bedrooms, and a spacious loft.
-The primary bath has a tiled shower with bench seat and a double-bowl vanity, and the primary bedroom has an expanded closet for plenty of storage.
-This home also features a covered rear porch and a privacy fence between rear yards.
-Onsite New Home Specialist can provide guidance regarding estimated completion dates, however, any dates provided are subject to change.
-Dog park, playground, & paved walking trail now open; pool & cabana opening Summer 2023.
+This Cary plan is an end unit with almost 1,900 square feet.
+The primary suite with tray ceiling is on the main level, along with a two-story great room and kitchen/dining area.
+The primary bath has a double-bowl vanity & a tiled shower with bench seat & semi-frameless door.
+The upstairs bath has a tiled shower and all baths feature quartz counters.
+The beautiful kitchen has white cabinets with crown molding, granite counters, a ceramic tile backsplash, and stainless appliances, including a gas range.
+Beautiful Enhanced Vinyl Plank flooring runs throughout the main living areas.
+The upper floor has two bedrooms, a loft, and a finished storage room.
+This home has a covered rear porch and a privacy fence between rear yards.
+Dog park, paved walking trail, and playground now open.
+Pool & cabana scheduled to open Summer 2023.

 3 Bedroom Home in Harrisburg - $416,000